-Sabian is one of the top cymbal manufacturers, and the brand has an excellent long-standing reputation amongst drummers.
-The company has adopted a forward-thinking approach that is reflected in its exceptional artist roster and innovative cymbal designs.
+Sabian is one of the top cymbal manufacturers, and has an excellent long-standing reputation amongst drummers.
+The company has adopted a forward-thinking approach that is reflected in its innovative cymbal designs.

 The Sabian cymbal lines have something to offer everyone, ranging from the entry-level B8X right through to the top-of-the-line HHX series.
 The sounds of these Sabian cymbal sets range from traditional and dark all the way through to cutting, modern and bright.